Frederick R. Mayer Library

 Kids & Their Grownups: New Insights on Developing Dynamic Museum Experiences for the Whole Family

 Read about the development of 15 installed family experiences that focus on play and building connections to art objects.
 This two-year project, generously funded by the Institute of Museum and Library Services, focused on families with young children.
 The report details the DAM's findings, including what we learned about successfully programming for the whole family.
 Find resources for family activity development, evaluation techniques, and reflections on meeting the needs of kids and their grownups during their museum visits. © Denver Art Museum 2013.

-Creativity, Community, and a Dose of the Unexpected: Adventures in Engaging Young Adult Audiences
+Creativity, Community, and a Dash of the Unexpected: Adventures in Engaging Young Adult Audiences

 We hope you will find some food for thought here if you are interested in developing programs for young adults and increasing engagement with your community, collections, and museum.
 Read about what we did, how we approached program development and engagement with young adult audiences and the thinking behind our choices.
 This project was generously funded by the Institute of Museum and Library Services. © Denver Art Museum 2011.